Why did you choose to study MA Translation with Business Interpreting at the University of Bath?

 'I also had the opportunity to observe the 41st session of the Facilitation Committee, and experience how international conferences work.
 I even spoke with some of the delegates and IMO staff at the meetings.'

-What was the most challenging and the most rewarding part of your internship?
+What was the most challenging and the most rewarding part of your training?

 'Considering I worked at an International Maritime Organisation, I had to learn all the technical concepts related to shipping and maritime transportation, which was a bit challenging at the beginning.

 'On the other hand, it broadened my horizons and enabled me to gain an in-depth understanding of the profession of an international organisation translator.
 I now understand what the job entails and how I can improve.
-The internship has also allowed me to gather enough resources for my Masters dissertation: Principles and Strategies of Translators at International Organizations: A Case Study of Translation Practices at the International Maritime Organization.'
+My training opportunity has also allowed me to gather enough resources for my Masters dissertation: Principles and Strategies of Translators at International Organizations: A Case Study of Translation Practices at the International Maritime Organization.'

 How did your professional network develop?

-'Thanks to the internship I made several acquaintances with many staff translators at IMO.
+'Thanks to my training, I have made several acquaintances with many staff translators at IMO.
 During the interview, Mr Li, the Director at the Conference Division in IMO, shared his thoughts and insights over his 35-year career on being a life-long learner and a translator who can answer to both author and reader, which deepened my understanding of the profession.'

 What advice would you give to a prospective MA Translation with Business Interpreting student?